Burglary Defense Attorney in Des Moines

 For example, consider that you break into another person's house with the intent to use their phone due to a fire next door to call 911, but after entering the house you decide to take some money on the table.
 In this situation, you would not be considered guilty of burglary in Iowa because the state would be unable to prove the "intent" element of the law.
 In this situation, you could be found guilty of trespass, which is a misdemeanor.
 It should also be noted that to be found guilty beyond a reasonable doubt you must enter an occupied structure.
 This means it has to be a structure that is used.
 For example, if you enter an old abandoned building, it is unlikely that this would be considered an occupied structure.

-Degrees of Burglary
+What Are the Degrees of Burglary in Iowa?

 There are three different degrees of burglary, categorized by severity and the specific circumstances of the event.